OrangeJxC/AndroidAppProfiler/README.md

 ![screenshot](/Images/screenshot.jpg)
 <br/>
 <br/>
-AppProfiler is an Android App performance tracking tool, which is used to track Android App's FPS, CPU, GPU, memory and battery information,.
-It can be used to evaluate the resource usage and performance of app running, and evaluate the hardware performance of an Android device.
+AppProfiler is an Android App performance tracking tool, which is used to track FPS, CPU, GPU, memory and battery information while App running.
+It can be used to analyse the resource usage and performance of App running, Or evaluate the hardware performance of an Android device.